-Airlines often tend to change their IFC service provider, in an attempt to better understand the technologies in terms of performance and overall experience to the passengers, ultimately delivering the best value to the airlines.
-This trend is anticipated to increase the competition as well as the number of collaboration and partnerships in the marketplace as satellite connectivity providers and airlines work hand in hand to ensure a seamless IFEC services onboard.
+This will decrease the overall weight of the aircraft.
+In addition, airlines frequently tend to alter their in-flight connectivity service provider to reasonably comprehend the technologies, in terms of performance and general experience to the passengers, eventually providing the most reasonable value to the airlines.
+This trend is expected to grow in the number of alliances and associations in the marketplace as airline companies and satellite connectivity providers work hand-in-hand to ensure flawless in-flight connectivity and entertainment services.

-In an attempt to retain a competition edge, major airlines worldwide are embracing the replacement of conventional seatback IFE systems with wireless in-flight entertainment systems
+In an endeavor to maintain a competitive advantage, key airlines worldwide have adopted replacing traditional seatback IFE systems with wireless in-flight entertainment systems

-Leading service providers are forming long-term partnerships with the airlines to provide a wider coverage and capacity
+Major service providers are collaborating with airline companies to deliver more comprehensive coverage and capacity

-Grand View Research has segmented the global in-flight entertainment and connectivity market by component, aircraft type, offering type, and region.
+Grand View Research has segmented the global in-flight entertainment and connectivity market based on component, aircraft type, offering type, and region:

 Narrow-Body Aircraft (NBA)